OnTrajectory requires you to have at least one Account.

 Note: Enter the nominal return rate you expect on your investments.
 OnTrajectory automatically accounts for inflation when viewing in "Today's Dollars", which is the default view.

 This amount is the balance of an account when you set-up the Item.
 Only the first Range of an Item can have a Starting Balance, therefore it is disabled for any subsequent Ranges of that Item.

-OnTrajectory warns you about potential problems in your plan.
+OnTrajectory alerts you about potential problems in your plan.
+There are two types: Notifications and Warnings.
+If a warning is raised the "Alerts" button will turn dark red.
 Examples of Warnings include: